 - Integration with apps and services, including the Online versions of Word, Excel, PowerPoint, and OneNote

 - 2 GB of storage per user and 10 GB of shared storage

 - 1:1 and group online audio and video calling

 - Screen sharing

-The full version of Teams included with a Microsoft 365 or Office 365 subscription provides the following features in addition to the features that Teams free provides:
+The full version of Teams included with a Microsoft 365 or Office 365 subscription provides the following features in addition to the features that Microsoft Teams Free (classic) provides: